Guillemsc/Research-Data-driven-ui-and-animations/README.md

 ```
 ### 1.5 Actions
 Here is when the thing starts to become a little bit messy.
 It's important that we can define basic UI behaviour to really explore what data driven UI can do.
-From this point, the possibilities of actions and interactions are infinite, to the level of even represent full c++ code, so let's try not go to deep on it.
+From this point, the possibilities of actions and interactions are infinite, to the level of even represent full c++ code, so let's try not get very complex.
 Actions also should go inside the scene bracket.
 ```C++
 <Scene>